EgemennSahin/tech-news-aggregator/README.md

 - Fetch and display GitHub repositories based on a query.
 - Paginated viewing for all sections.
 - Responsive layout that adjusts to different screen sizes.
+- Dynamic UI theme that adjusts based on the current season.

 ## Getting Started